 - Premiums are payments made by the policyholder to the insurer in exchange for the policy.
 Life insurance premiums are determined by the insured’s projected life expectancy.
 High-risk individuals, or those who purchase larger death benefit amounts or a permanent life insurance policy, generally pay higher premiums.

-Permanent and whole life insurance policies also include a cash value component that can serve two functions:
+Permanent and whole life insurance policies offer insurance-for-life coverage.
+They also include a cash value component that can serve two functions:

 - As a savings account in which cash accumulates on a tax-deferred basis, and which the insured can usually access during their lifetime.
 Some policies may restrict withdrawals, depending on how the withdrawn money will be used.